Author's Note: This stemmed from another random conversation. Thanks, Kerttu!

 Tifa was the first to regain her voice.
 "But what about the kids?" she demanded.
 "And the Geostigma?
 And-and me?"

-"They don't take gil as an acceptable form of currency in the Lifestream," the silverette mumbled.
+"They don't take gil as an acceptable form of currency in the Lifestream," Sephiroth mumbled.

 "What are you talking about, Chocobo-brains?"
-Yuffie practically yelled.
+Yuffie yelled, causing those both in and out of her immediate vicinity to flinch.
 But she was always yelling.

 Rubbing his eyes, Cloud set his cards aside.
 Face-down, mind you, so Sephiroth couldn't cheat.
 "If I win, he'll remove the Geostigma," he explained as patiently as he could.
 "It's so much less painful than fighting."